tristanic/isolde/isolde/docs/source/tutorials/intro/cryo_intro/cryo_intro.rst

 For each ligand with three or fewer heavy atoms, distance restraints will be added to surrounding heavy polar atoms within 3Å.
-If fewer than three distance restraints are created, the ligand will additionally be pinned to its current position with a distance restraint.
+If fewer than three distance restraints are created, the ligand will additionally be pinned to its current position.
 These restraints are quite "soft" - just enough to prevent the ligand from flying  away, while still allowing substantial flexibility in case the starting geometry is poor.
 Restraints on individual ligands can be readily adjusted or removed  via ISOLDE's Rebuild tab (which we'll visit in earnest later).

 Before we go ahead and start a simulation, let's take a quick look at ISOLDE's Validate tab.
 First, show the Ramachandran plot: